Lyndon Dykes: Personal life

 Dykes was born on the Gold Coast in Queensland, Australia.
 He moved to Canberra, Australian Capital Territory, playing rugby league as a youth.
 As a child, Dykes had a season pass to the Canberra Raiders and idolised captain Ruben Wiki at the time.
 In his youth, Dykes also played basketball, rugby union and Aussie Rules football.
 After returning to Australia from a stint with Queen of the South Under-20s team, Dykes worked in a factory for sports company BLK.

 Dykes said of his background, "My parents are Scottish.
 They are from Dumfries.
 My dad is from just outside Dumfries, a small town called Moniaive."
 His elder sister Hollie was a gold medal-winning gymnast for Australia at the 2006 Commonwealth Games.
 Dykes' son was born in Scotland.

+Dykes was coached by caretaker Queen of the South manager Jim Thomson.
+His wife Victoria was previously married to Thomson.

 Club career

 Early career

 Dykes spent part of his younger years living and playing rugby league in Canberra where his family settled.
 Dykes attracted the interest of the Canberra Raiders after helping Gungahlin Bulls to a cup final win.
 The move never came about as Dykes suffered an injury and his family moved back to the Gold Coast.

-His uncle, a former footballer, introduced him to association football as he moved back to the Gold Coast.
 Dykes played youth football for Mudgeeraba before joining Merrimac.
 He then played in the 2015 National Premier Leagues Queensland with Redlands United and joined Gold Coast City FC the year after but soon departed to play that season for Surfers Paradise Apollo SC for one month.
 Dykes was rejected by A-League sides such as Brisbane Roar when playing football in Australia.